tparchman/GAIN_summer2021/day_one/unixI_primer.md

 Text editors for working with data or programming fill several necessities for data science.

 - They are empowered with tools for the searching and manipulation of data.
 For example, any worthy text editor is equipped with mechanisms for searching/replacing data based on flexible pattern matching.
-The representation of such patterns, otherwise known as **regular expressions** is a major feature of TextWrangler and other editors, and is also a major component of programming in Python or other scripting languages.
+The representation of such patterns, otherwise known as **regular expressions** is a major feature of bbEDIT and other editors, and is also a major component of programming in Python or other scripting languages.

 - Text editors  have syntax recognition which colors text with different functions and purposes accordingly.
 This is invaluable for troubleshooting code.
-Common text editors include `TextWrangler`, `Visual Studio Code`, `Sublime`, `Emacs`, `VIM`.
-I suggest `TextWrangler` for this course because your book utilizes this editor, and because it employes keyboard shortcuts as you are likely accustomed (Emacs and VI are very popular, but youd have to learn new keyboard shortcuts).
-You should install and be comfortable with one before the next class.
+Common text editors include `bbEDIT`, `Visual Studio Code`, `Sublime`, `Emacs`, `VIM`.
+I suggest `bbEDIT` for this course because your book utilizes this editor, and because it employes keyboard shortcuts as you are likely accustomed to.

 - Line endings are encoded differently for different files from different operating systems, and this can represent a stumbling block during the first weeks of learning to manipulate data with Unix and Python.
 Read pages 13-14 of Haddock and Dunn carefully to understand this issue, and for a quick fix in TextWrangler.
-We will always want to be working with Unix line endings
+We will always want to be working with Unix line endings.
+I have also uploaded a simple bash script under `day_one` which can be used to convert files from Mac to Unix line endings (mac2unix.sh).

 Example syntax highlighting (note this is Perl, not Python or unix)